Felipe-Curvelo/CDI_bonus_assignment/README.md

             * Use this newly augmented EOD balance as the SOD balance for Day D+1.
             This creates a sequential dependency within the daily calculations, making vectorized DataFrame operations across the entire period more challenging and potentially requiring iterative loops or more complex window function chaining to simulate the effect.
         2.  **Clear Separation of Concerns:** The current design clearly separates the calculation of interest based on a defined set of balances from the "payout" of that interest.
 The output `interest_payouts` DataFrame represents these payouts.
         3.  **Achieving Compounding Across Processing Cycles:** The design implicitly supports compounding over time.
-It's assumed that the generated "interest/deposit" transactions would be ingested by the main transactional system.
+It's assumed that the generated "interest\_deposit" transactions would be ingested by the main transactional system.
 When this CDI bonus calculation job runs for the *next* period, these past interest deposits will naturally be part of the user's balance, and thus, interest will be calculated on them.
 Compounding therefore occurs across distinct batch processing cycles rather than intra-batch.
     * **Impact:** The interest calculated for a user over a multi-day period in a single job run does not include the effect of interest compounding day-over-day *within that specific run*.
 For example, interest earned on Monday (and paid out Monday night) does not contribute to the interest-earning balance for Tuesday *in the same batch process*.
 However, it would contribute if the job is run again for Tuesday after Monday's interest has been posted to the account.
 This approach simplifies the daily batch calculation considerably.

 ## 12. Recommendations for Production Ingestion